makandra/geordi/README.md

 Example: `geordi cucumber features/authentication_feature:3`

-Runs Cucumber with `bundle exec`, using parallel tests, with a VNC session holding Selenium test browsers, support for using a dedicated testing browser and beta support for re-running failed scenarios.
+Runs Cucumber with `bundle exec`, using parallel tests and with support for re-running failed scenarios.

 - *@solo:* Generally, features are run in parallel.
 However, scenarios tagged with @solo are excluded from the parallel run and executed sequentially instead.